tomc0sm/PowH/README.md

 MITRE | ATT&CK :https://attack.mitre.org/techniques/T1546/003/

 Adversaries may establish persistence and elevate privileges by executing malicious content triggered by a Windows Management Instrumentation (WMI) event subscription.
 WMI can be used to install event filters, providers, consumers, and bindings that execute code when a defined event occurs.

-Adversaries may use the capabilities of WMI to subscribe to an event and execute arbitrary code when that event occurs, providing persistence on a system.
-WMI subscription execution is proxied by the WMI Provider Host process (WmiPrvSe.exe) and thus may result in elevated SYSTEM privileges.
+This is done by creating object in theses namespaces :

+- root\Subscription -Class __EventFilter
+- root\Subscription -Class __EventConsumer
+- root\Subscription -Class __FilterToConsumerBinding

 OutPut Fields :